Developer Documentation

 Example Implementation

 We have created a simple showcase demo in Unity.
-The idea is, that you need to find other players in a foggy environment just by their voice.
-We leverage ODINs built-in 3D positional audio that typically attaches the voice to player game objects so that their voice represents their location in 3D space - they are louder if close, and you might not hear them if they are far away.
+The idea is, that you need to find other players in a foggy environment just by listening to the direction their voice is coming from.
+We leverage Unitys built-in 3D positional audio by attaching the Voice playback to player game objects so that their voice represents their location in 3D space - they are louder if close, and you might not hear them if they are far away.
 If they don’t find each other they can use a walkie-talkie like functionality to talk to other players independently of their 3D location.

-In the first step, we implement that basic walkie-talkie functionality by implementing these events: OnMediaAdded , OnMediaRemoved and OnRoomLeft .
+In the first step, we create this basic walkie-talkie functionality by listening to the following events: OnMediaAdded , OnMediaRemoved and OnRoomLeft .

 Walkie-Talkie